-- Our unique and special natural environment is bountiful, healthy, clean and protected. - Our transport and essential services are sufficient, efficient and sustainably managed. - Our growing and sustainable economy provides opportunities for us all.
+- Our unique and special natural environment is bountiful, healthy, clean and protected. - Our transport and essential services are suf cient, ef cient and sustainably managed. - Our growing and sustainable economy provides opportunities for us all.

 Nelson Airport Ltd

 Nature of the CCO